SETI/rms-tools/cspyce/AAREADME.txt

 HANDLING OF ERROR FLAGS: Many CSPICE functions bypass the library's own error handling mechanism; instead they return a status flag, sometimes called "found" or "ok", or perhaps an empty response to indicate failure.
-The spyce module provides alternative options for these functions.
+The cspyce module provides alternative options for these functions.

-Within spyce, functions that return error flags have an alternative implementation with a suffix of "_error", which uses the CSPICE/spyce error handling mechanism instead.
+Within cspyce, functions that return error flags have an alternative implementation with a suffix of "_error", which uses the CSPICE/cspyce error handling mechanism instead.

 Note that most _error versions of functions have fewer return values than the associated non-error versions.
 The user should be certain which version is being used before interpreting the returned value(s).

-The spyce module provides several ways to control which version of the function to use:
+The cspyce module provides several ways to control which version of the function to use:

 - The function use_flags() takes a function name or list of names and designates